Cost of equity

+A firm's overall cost of capital, which consists of the two types of capital costs, is then determined as the weighted average cost of capital.
 Knowing a firm's cost of capital is needed in order to make better decisions.
 Managers make capital budgeting decisions while capital providers make decisions about lending and investment.
 Such decisions can be made after quantitative analysis that typically uses a firm's cost of capital as a model input.